To be considered for a Standardized Patient role at Midwestern University

 Standardized Patients/Clients are everyday people who have been trained to portray patients during an exam room interview and physical examination with students in the healthcare professions.
 As part of the curriculum, academic health science programs now use Standardized Patients to depict realistic patient interactions and presentations of disease.
+In veterinary medicine, the patient is the pet or animal so the term Standardized Client is used.
 Standardized Patients/Clients (SPs/SCs) discuss their symptoms with a student during a simulated patient/client interview and physical examination.
 The SPs/SCs then evaluate and give feedback to the student on their interpersonal communication skills.
 The SP/SC role provides the opportunity for a student to learn or be evaluated on skills firsthand, in a safe environment.

 Academic programs that utilize our SP/SC program include: